kslamph/teleflow/docs/api-reference.md

 ### Helper Functions and Constants

-The `core` package also includes various helper functions (e.g., for creating specific middleware, validators) and constants (e.g., `ParseModeMarkdownV2`, `StepTypeText`).
+The `core` package also includes various helper functions (e.g., for creating specific middleware, validators) and constants (e.g., `ParseModeMarkdownV2`).
 These are best explored using `godoc` or by reading the respective source files.

 ## Further Exploration